Skip to main content

 • An authorized organizational representative (AOR), usually the SPO assigned to the submitting PI/department, must submit the proposal in NSPIRES once completed.

-Biographical and Current and Pending Support
+Biographical Sketch and Current and Pending Support

 Grant Reporting and Closeout